Cyfarw9dd/TallNeck/README.md

-# Still working on it...
+# TallNeck: a multi-function rotator

 Base on the esp-idf tcp server example, and the client part.